JeyPi-Official/Abarrotes-Front-End/README.md

-# Abarrotes Frontend
+# Abarrotes Front-End

 ## Overview
-Abarrotes Frontend is an Angular-based web application designed for managing inventory and sales for a grocery store.
+Abarrotes Front-End is an Angular-based web application designed for managing inventory and sales for a grocery store.
 The app provides tools for handling daily transactions and stock management in an efficient and user-friendly interface.

 ## Features
 - Developed with Angular.